JeshuaEdgar/openprovider-powershell/README.md

 This module also has no affilation with OpenProvider, just a community project.

+PowerShell 7 is required to be able to run the functions in this module!

 # How to use
 ### Connecting/disconnecting
 Connecting to OpenProvider is easy, simply run the following commands to get a connection to OpenProvider.